AungKoLin828/LibraryManagementSystem/README.md

 ● Borrowing Record: Tracks the association between books and patrons, including borrowing and return dates.

-#API Endpoints
+# API Endpoints

 ● Implement RESTful endpoints to handle the following operations:

-● Book management endpoints:
+# Book management endpoints:

 ● GET /api/books: Retrieve a list of all books.